 - 1/8 tsp. salt

-- Make the dressing: mince garlic and add all ingredients to a small bowl.
+- Make the dressing: Mince garlic and add all dressing ingredients to a small bowl.
 Whisk to combine.

 - Roughly chop romaine.
 Slice cucumber (peeled if desired), beets, and onion.
 Halve/quarter artichoke hearts (and olives and tomatoes if desired).

-- Distribute romaine on desired number of serving plates.
+- Place romaine on serving plates.
 Add toppings.
 (Have fun with presentation!)

 Nutrition Per Serving (Estimate)